sadbinsiddique/Linux-GUI-XRDP-XFCE-Setup/README.md

 > **Note for WSL2 users:** Ensure WSL version 2 is enabled.
 Networking in WSL2 might require connecting via `localhost` with port forwarding or using your Windows host IP address.

-## 📦 Step 1: Install XRDP and XFCE4
+## 📦 Step 1: Install XRDP, XFCE4 and net-tools

 Update your package list and install XRDP with the lightweight XFCE4 desktop environment: